Top Tips to Optimize Occupancy and Utilization

 Whereas occupancy reflects how busy, or not, your agents are.
 It helps you understand the the workload, and whether your agents are due to burn out, or whether you’re going to have high turnover.

-• the volumes, whether they’re high volumes or low volumes (so high utilization, low occupancy),
+• Interaction volumes, whether they’re high volumes or low volumes (so high utilization, low occupancy)

-• the tools and technology that the contact centre uses.
+• Tools and technology used in the contact centre

-If you want to optimize both utilization and occupancy, the things that you can try are:
+If you want to optimize both utilization and occupancy, the contact centres can:

 If you are looking for more great insights from the experts, check out these videos next: